A Level Maths: using legacy questions

 The reformed qualifications have defined Assessment Objectives (AOs) detailing a consistent proportion of marks for AO2 Mathematical Reasoning and AO3 Problem Solving (including mathematical modelling).

-Summer 2012 4724 Core 4 Q7
+Summer 2018 4753 Core 3 Q7

 Use of technology

-Summer 2012 4721 Core 1 Q7
+Summer 2017 4721 Core 1 Q5

 Large data set

 One area that does require a more creative approach is in incorporating questions that make use of the Large Data Set (LDS).
 However, it should be remembered that the requirement that the exam boards provided an LDS was primarily as a teaching resource, and its inclusion into the assessment is so that candidates understand the context of the data source when interpreting results.
+Replacing the context and data items with information related to the data in the LDS allows for additional question parts to be added that require some deeper evaluation of calculated results.

 In summary